 If, after all this effort, you find that your senior guests are picking at their food or claiming not to be hungry, don't take offense.
 Beto points out that seniors' eating and medication patterns often differ from those of younger people.
 Her in-laws, for instance, are often ready to eat lunch at 9:30 in the morning!
 Another important point is that warmer weather tends to make appetites wane.
 As long as you make an effort to meet your guests’ needs and keep them hydrated, you did your part.
 If they beg off food, honor their choice and don't make an issue of it.

 Unless a senior has a serious medical condition that warrants a strict diet, try not to worry about cooking up a dietician-approved spread.
 Everyone deserves to indulge once in a while, and some traditional BBQ fare will likely give seniors something to look forward to.
 If someone with particularly complex needs plans to attend, simply ask that they bring along a dish or two of their own.
 As long as there is a mix of healthy, enjoyable foods to choose from, everyone is sure to have a great time.

 To help you jumpstart your menu planning, try Chef Marone’s quick and easy recipe below.

 Chef Pat Marone's Pasta with Peas

-In a large pan, add olive oil on medium high heat.
+In a large pan, heat the olive oil over medium-high heat.
 Once oil is hot, add garlic and lightly toast until slightly golden in color.
 Add a pinch of red pepper flakes, then the onions.
-Let the onions cook down, stir so the garlic doesn't burn.
-Add tomatoes and cook down for 1-1/2 minutes.
+Let the onions cook down, stirring so the garlic doesn't burn.
+Add tomatoes and cook down for 1.5 minutes.
 Add basil then season with salt and pepper.
-Add peas, stir to combine.
-Add chicken stock and pasta water.
-Cook for about 3 or 4 minutes.
+Add peas and stir to combine.
+Add chicken stock and reserved pasta water.
+Cook down for about 3 or 4 minutes.
 Add pasta to sauce and toss.
 Let pasta cook in the sauce for another minute.
 Plate up and enjoy!